Crawlability refers to how effectively Google spiders can crawl or browse your site for indexing.

 So if you want to offer a great user experience, increasing page speed is a must.

-Take a note of robots.txt
+Take care of robots.txt

 Robots.txt is a file, that resides in the root directory of your site.
 It helps inform search engines, what to crawl and what not to crawl.